areguera/nethserver-moodle/README.rst

   case be aware it must not begin with dot (.) or slash (/) because the entire value will be ignored and replaced with the string `moodle`.
-* *apacheConf* -- this option sets the type of apache configuration you want *virtualhost* : moodle is reachable by the url "https://yourdomain.com *alias* (default path is moodle): moodle is reachable by the url "https://yourdomain.com/yourpath
+* *apacheConf* this option sets the type of apache configuration you want:

+  * ``virtualhost`` : moodle is reachable by the url "https://yourdomain.com
+  * ``alias`` (default path is moodle): moodle is reachable by the url "https://yourdomain.com/yourpath

 Authentication
 ==============